OriBenAmram/Sorting-Algorithms/README.md

 # Sorting Algorithms in C, C++, and Python

 This repository gathers the implementations of these algorithms in three programming languages — **C**, **C++**, and **Python** — both for practice and to provide a resource for anyone preparing for relevant exams or interviews.

-Good luck!
+The README is structured in three main parts: first, a **[Running Commands](#running-tests)** section that explains how to compile and execute the tests for each language; second, detailed **[Algorithm Explanations](#algorithms)** including time and space complexities; and finally, a **[Notes and Concepts](#noteworthy-commands--concepts)** section covering additional commands and programming techniques that were not part of my formal coursework, included so classmates, fellow students, and other readers can fully understand the code.

 ---